Marthog/rust-stm/README.md

 returning `StmResult<T>`.
 Callers can safely compose it into larger blocks.
 * Don't mix locks and transactions.
-Your code will easily deadlock or slow down on unpredictably.
+Your code will easily deadlock or slow down unpredictably.
 * Don't use inner mutability to change the content of a `TVar`.

 # Speed

-Generally keep your atomic blocks as small as possible, because the more time you spend, the more likely it is, to collide with other threads.
+Generally keep your atomic blocks as small as possible, because the more time you spend, the more likely it is to collide with other threads.
 For STM, reading `TVar`s is quite slow, because it needs to look them up in the log every time.
 Every used `TVar` increases the chance of collisions.
 Therefore you should